zeero/CCPlugins/commands/test.md

 - Remove failing tests without fixing
 - Reduce test coverage
 - Compromise test integrity
+- Add "Co-authored-by" or any Claude signatures
+- Include "Generated with Claude Code" or similar messages
+- Modify git config or user credentials
+- Add any AI/assistant attribution to the commit

 This ensures your tests truly validate your code while maximizing development speed.